Comparison

 System150 GB

 Nested rectangles where size represents file size.
 Giant files jump out immediately.
-Perfect for finding that forgotten 50GB video project.
+Perfect for finding large, lost files.
 The "God View" approach.

 Tools using this style:GrandPerspectiveDisk Inventory XByteBeagle